abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 If neither matters all that much, then don't worry about it.
 And it may only matter *sometimes* -- in some areas of your application.

-Assuming it does matter, what can we do about these two kinds of failures with Django?
+Assuming it does matter, what can you do about these two kinds of failures with Django?

 ### Guaranteeing Read-Your-Writes Consistency